tcassou/babtest/README.md

         0.289474 ])
 ```

-You simply need to create a `BTest` object, specifying the data sets and the model you want to use.
-All available models can be found in `btest.py`.
+You simply need to create a `BABTest` object, specifying the data sets and the model you want to use.
+All available models can be found in `babtest.py`.
 Here we'll assume the Student's t-distribution is a good description of our metric.
 ```
-bt = BTest(control, variant, model='student')
+bt = BABTest(control, variant, model='student')
 bt.run()
 bt.plot()
 ```